greytrey05/Trey-project-1/README.md

 This insight help us having a better understanding about our data and our main answer with that we can use our prediction about how members and casual member behave through the use cyclistic product.
 ● Calculate the mean of ride_length
 SELECT
+# Analyze

+# Share

+I used Tableau to make the vizualisation check the link below

+You can get access to my viz here:[LINK](https://public.tableau.com/app/profile/james.trey/viz/Cyclistic-GoogleAnalyticsProject1/Histoire1)

+# ACT

+## Conclusion

+The data shows that **casual riders** take bike trips from Friday to the end of the weekend as opposed to **member** who takes bike trips more evenly spread throughout the week.
+Casual riders on average also take twice times longer for a single trip, starting their trips later in the day.
+Both casuals and members take bike trips primarily during the warmer months with a steep decline.
+What also have been discovered is that the prefer ride is classic_bike and docked bike for casual member and for member they mostly use classic_bike and electric_bike.
+With the discovery of they behaviour the marketing team can tailor a new program for casual and member to maximize the profit as Moreno wished it.
+We can conclude that casuals riders on average use the Cyclistic bike services for leisure and not to commute from and to work.
+At the moment Cyclistic offers a single annual membership which does not benefit casual riders as they take trips on the weekends and during the warmer months.

+### Additionnal data I could use to expand my findings?

+* I could use the weather data to see if that has an impact for the use of cyclistic product
+* Data for Special event as well in the area where cyclistic operates could be used